nyaruka/goflow/docs/md/expressions.md

 * `ZZZ`       - hour and minute offset from UTC

 Timezone should be a location name as specified in the IANA Time Zone database, such as "America/Guayaquil" or "America/Los_Angeles".
-If not specified the timezone of your environment will be used.
+If not specified, the current timezone will be used.
 An error will be returned if the timezone is not recognized.

 ```objectivec